njch5/oo-ride-share/README.md

 The `support` folder contains CSV files which will drive your system design.
 Each CSV corresponds to a different type of object _as well as_ creating a relationship between different objects.

 ### Setup
+1. You'll be working with an assigned pair.
+High-five your pair.
-1. Fork this repository in GitHub
+1. Choose **one** person to fork this repository in GitHub
-1. Clone the repository to your computer
+1. Add the person who **didn't** fork the repository as a [collaborator](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).
+1. Both individuals will clone the forked repo: $ git clone `[YOUR FORKED REPO URL]`
+1. Both partners `cd` into their project directory
 1. Run `rake` to run the tests
+1. Together review the provided tests and code.

 ### Process
 You should use the following process as much as possible:

 1. Write pseudocode
 1. Write test(s)
 1. Write code
 1. Refactor

 ## Requirements

+### Pair Plan
+First, come up with a "plan of action" for how you want to work as a pair.
+Discuss your learning style, how you prefer to receive feedback, and one team communication skill you want to improve with this experience.
+Second, review the requirements for Wave 1 and come up with a "plan of action" for your implementation.

 ### Baseline